-Last week, Nicole Hanselmann, the lead rider in a women’s cycling race, was Order Tramadol Fedex Overnight.
+Last week, Nicole Hanselmann, the lead rider in a women’s cycling race, was asked to pause after she caught up with the men in front of her.
 While it’s true that the race had certain procedures to follow, this incident seems to be a darkly comic metaphor for the way women are still held back in their professions.

 As stories of women being held back in sport and other pursuits are still making headlines in the lead up to International Women’s Day, many brands are hoping to send a more positive message through their marketing campaigns.
 There has been a real shift in recent years in terms of the way women are represented in advertising campaigns.
 Rather than selling on the basis that women will buy things that make them look good or help them be more appealing, the messages have centred around empowerment, achievement and normalising “real” women.

 The message of this year’s International Women’s Day is #balanceforbetter and revolves around creating a world with balanced opportunities for the genders.
 They state: “balance is not a women’s issue, it’s a business issue”, arguing that gender balance is important for communities and businesses to thrive.
 This is an important central point and demonstrates how the commercial world needs to reflect values of equality and progression for women.

 We’re taking a look at how brands are projecting this message and what they can continue to do moving forward to create a balanced business world.
 Are brands genuinely tackling feminist issues in their marketing, or is it a case of “faux feminism” which only comes around once a year?